gvwilson/thirdbit/src/fiction/madica/index.md

 ELFs behind it and the rampaging santasaurus behind them.
 Madica rushed over to give Laurellen a quick hug, then turned to the cat.
 It was sitting on the floor, staring at the smoldering end of its lost tail.
-"Are---are you OK?"
+"Are—are you OK?"
 Madica asked.

 There was a long pause before the cat blinked and shook its head.
 "There are always losses," it said quietly.
 It blinked again and